mbta/gtfs-documentation/reference/gtfs-realtime.md

 `uncertainty` | Meaning
 ------------- | ------
 \< 300 | Valid real-time prediction
 300 | Real-time prediction not available.
 This code is primarily used when a vehicle has not yet been assigned to the trip, (i.e. because the block has not started yet).
-It is a schedule-based prediction, but Swiftly adjusts the schedule-based prediction time using observed historical travel times to make predictions more accurate than the schedule.
+It is a schedule-based prediction, but we adjust the schedule-based prediction time using observed historical travel times to make predictions more accurate than the schedule.
 301 | Valid real-time prediction, though the bus appears to be stalled or significantly delayed and predictions are not as accurate
 \> 301 | Likely invalid prediction, recommend not showing anything (and not showing scheduled time), very rare situation.